 Sir Peter Scott, founder of WWT and already heavily involved in conservation breeding of struggling species such as the nene, helped come up with the solution.
 Under the auspices of the International Union for Conservation of Nature (IUCN), he and others devised the Red List.
 The idea was to create categories that would more accurately represent the true risk of extinction faced by a species.
 The population data and threat assessment, he concluded, could be continuously updated by fieldworkers around the world, so true patterns could emerge over the years.

 Fifty years later, those categories have become invaluable to the world of conservation, its methods of prioritising its work and its ability to communicate its messages to the wider public.
 Annual updates of the Red List reveal improvements in the status of some animals, declines in the fates of others – and thereby provide a global picture of the state of our wildlife.
 With some 105,732 species appearing on the list, the picture is now clearer than ever.

-It’s sometimes confusing as individual countries such as the UK often have their own categorisation, and something listed as ‘Amber’ or ‘Red’ in the UK might actually rank as ‘Least concern’ on the IUCN List.
-However, local species decline is just an earlier warning sign for something being wrong, so the Red List assessment must be viewed in context.
+It’s sometimes confusing as individual countries such as the UK often have their own categorisation, and something listed as ‘Amber’ or ‘Red’ in the UK might actually rank as ‘Least concern’ on the IUCN List - for example, a bird listed as Amber on the 'Birds of Conservation Concern 4' assessment of the UK's birds, might be listed as Least Concern' on the global Red List.
+However, local species decline is often an earlier warning sign that something might be going wrong with the species as a whole, so needs to be taken seriously in a worldwide context.